maverickg59/maverick-portfolio/src/Paginator/README.md

 # Paginator

-The code contained on the pagination branch of my portfolio is left in place to retain commit history.
+This code contained in my portfolio is left in place to retain commit history.
 This component is not complete as it lives on this branch of my repo.
+This component has been migrated to my design system.
 Find the TODO list below:

 ## TODO